Kona’s town centre isn’t much to rave about, but the expansive Kona District is pretty awesome in its range of activities.

 Kona is the Big Island’s most popular tourist spot – it receives a hefty number of cruise ship passengers each year as they island hop around Hawaii.
 But there are plenty of other people, like me, who enter the Big Island by flight and are keen to explore the Kailua-Kona region in more than just a day.

-Getting away from the souvenir stores and tourist bars in the town centre to see the foothills of the massive Mauna Loa and discover how the locals make use of their volcanic surroundings is a much better way to spend time in and around Kona, in my opinion.
+Getting away from the souvenir stores and tourist bars in the town centre to see the foothills of the massive Mauna Loa and discover how the locals make use of their volcanic surroundings is a fantastic way to spend time in and around Kona, in my opinion.

-I recently spent 3 days/4 nights exploring Kona and Captain Cook before moving on to complete a 7 day itinerary around Hawaii’s Big Island.
+I recently spent 3 days/4 nights exploring Kona and Captain Cook before moving on to complete a one week itinerary around Hawaii’s Big Island.
 Here’s what I think you should do if you’re planning to visit this awesome destination!

 How to get to Kona, Hawaii